[Megadungeon] Castle Gargantua (2014)

 Each grid proper (with the exception of Gold, which will be described below) is generated by rolling a bunch of dice simultaneously.
 You are given a huge list of room types for inspiration for each theme (Blood has plenty of barracks, sacrificial pits, butcheries, morgues, jails etc. etc.).
 Next one determines the number of exits of the room, the size, the content (in keeping with the olden days, many rooms will be EMPTY) , followed by the type of content (monster, treasure, weirdness or a combination thereof).
 A d20 atmospheric detail generator is the cherry on top.
 Voila.
-You may now explore these vast, gargantuan parlours.
+You may now explore these vast, gargantuan parlors.

 The themes themselves are well done and appropriately grotesque, with pointers being given on the general appearance and atmosphere of each theme.
 Blood is kind of what one would expect, with red marble hallways, bloodstains and omnipresent signs of violence.
-Monsters vary from ancient warriors, drugged mobs of violent peasants, hideous body horror creatures and a few blood-drinking variants of old time dnd favourites.
+Monsters vary from ancient warriors, drugged mobs of violent peasants, hideous body horror creatures and a few blood-drinking variants of old time dnd favorites.
 Hazards consist of dungeonesque trappings such as Iron Maidens and rusty spikes, as well as more esoteric features such as a blood red monolith that spawns horrors until destroyed if so much as a single drop of blood is spilled on it.

 Lust chambers seem opulent but most of the furnishings turn out to be cheap or worthless (even some of the treasure is fake).
 Many orificed bloated things, porcine orcs, Bluebearded female ghouls, killer houris and anything else that may habitually be encountered in a college campus Safe Space roams its parlors and boudoirs.
 Very NSFW, but it never seems like Kaiser is getting off on it, it fits well with the overall grotesque aesthetic of the Castle.